tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

   -var='provision_resources={"memory":"32768","vcpu":6}' -var='support_resources={"memory":"32768","vcpu":6}'
 ```

 ## Created resources
 The template creates the following components:
-* A storage pool.- This is the defalt storage pool, of type directory, using /var/lib/libvirt/images
+* A storage pool.- This is the defalt storage pool, of type directory, using /var/lib/libvirt/images directory
 * 2 networks, DHCP is disable in both networks:
   * chucky.- this is the routable network
   * provision.- this is the provisioning network, not routable
-* A disk volume using a RHEL8 image, that will be used as the base image for all the VMs that will be created
+* A disk volume using a RHEL8 image, this will be used as the base image for all the VMs that will be created later.
-* A disk volume based on the RHEL8 base volume described above.
+* A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
 This volume has a size of 120GB, expressed in bytes.
 Cloud init will grow the size of the base volume disk to the 120GB specified here
-* A template file containing the cloud init configuration file
+* A template file containing the cloud init user data configuration file for the support VM
+* A template file containint the cloud init network data configuration file for the support VM
-* A cloud init disk based on the contents of the above configuration file
+* A cloud init disk based on the contents of the above two configuration files
 * A provisioning VM.
-It is initialized with the cloud init configuration on first boot; it is connected to both networks (chucky and provision); it uses the disk volume defined earlier; it can be contacted using VNC
+It is initialized with the cloud init configuration on first boot; it is connected to both networks (chucky and provision); it uses the disk volume defined earlier
+* A disk volume based on the RHEL8 base volume that will be the OS disk for the provisioning VM.
+* A template file containing the cloud init user data configuration file for the provisioning VM.
+* A template file containint the cloud init network data configuration file for the provisioning VM.
+* A cloud init disk based on the contents of the above two configuration files
 * A support VM.
 This VM will run the DHCP and DNS services for the OCP cluster.
+* 3 empty disk volumes that will be the OS disks for the master VMs.
+* 3 master VMs.
+* A group of empty disk volumes that will be the OS disks for the worker VMs.
+The ammount created depends on the variable number_of_workers.
+* A group of worker VMs.
+The ammount created depends on the variable number_of_workers.

 ## Cloud init configuration
 Reference documentation and examples: